-Charged with rebuilding a roster in the sprints segment, Argro has replenished the ranks by landing stars – Darryl Haraway, Andre Ewers and Kasaun James – and surrounding them with quality complementary pieces through resourceful recruiting.
-And the Noles are reaping the rewards.
+Forced to rebuild the roster upon his arrival, Argro replenished the ranks by landing stars Darryl Haraway, Andre Ewers, Kasaun James, Matherson and Banks and surrounding them with quality complementary pieces through resourceful recruiting and development.

-That was especially evident in 2019 when James swept ACC Indoor Championship Track MVP and ACC Indoor Track Performer of the Year honors, while Ewers won his second consecutive ACC Outdoor Championship Track MVP honor, following up his 2018 ACC Outdoor Track Performer of the Year season.
-Bryand Rincher’s accolades spanned both the most recent indoor and outdoor seasons, sweeping ACC Freshman of the Year honors.
+That was especially evident in 2019 when James swept ACC Indoor Championship Track MVP and ACC Indoor Track Performer of the Year honors, while Ewers won his second consecutive ACC Outdoor Championship Track MVP honor.
+Bryand Rincher’s accolades spanned the 2019 indoor and outdoor seasons, sweeping ACC Freshman of the Year honors.
 Rincher was the lone Nole to earn first-team All-American honors in both seasons as the only freshman to advance to the NCAA finals in the 60-meter and 100-meter dashes.

-In all, the men have amassed 31 All-ACC honors, including 20 first-team selections.
+In all, Argro’s men have amassed 42 All-ACC honors, including 20 first-team selections.

-The recent success further validates Bob Braman’s 2015 hiring of Argro, who built his reputation as a high school and private coach in Central Florida since graduating from FSU in 2006.
-Prior to his arrival, Argro had guided Orlando’s First Academy to three consecutive 1A boys state runner-up finishes and the girls to back-to-back top-eight showings.
-In that narrow window he produced 15 state champions.
+The success further validates Bob Braman’s 2015 hiring of Argro, who built his reputation as a high school and private coach in Central Florida since graduating from FSU in 2006.
+Argro guided Orlando’s First Academy to three consecutive 1A boys state runner-up finishes and the girls to back-to-back top-eight showings, producing 15 state champions.

-His passion for coaching has roots that run deep into his past as a standout out Lyman High School, where he was mentored by Fred Finke and Marcus O’Dell.
-That passion was nurtured during his four seasons with the Noles, where he helped qualify two All-American 4×100 relay teams to the NCAA Championship meet, while earning All-ACC honors under Ken Harnden, the man he replaced on the FSU staff.
+Argro’s passion for coaching has roots back to his days at Lyman High School, where he was mentored by Fred Finke and Marcus O’Dell.
+It was nurtured during his four seasons with the Noles, where he helped qualify two All-American 4×100 relay teams to the NCAA Championship meet, while earning All-ACC honors under Ken Harnden, the man he replaced on the FSU staff.

 Argro and his wife Iona are the proud parents of four daughters – Tamera, Isis, Yahirah and London.